 Numbering and Addressing

-Ed.
-Note: moved up from Section 8

 The table below describes the set of URI formats that MUST be supported on the IP-NNI, and the headers in which these formats may appear.
 This is not intended to preclude the use of tel or sips URIs.